 Below is a complete look at where you can bet on the NHL online and answers to the most frequently asked questions about NHL betting in the USA.
 We also provide a guide to NHL betting and Stanley Cup betting strategies you might want to try out this season.

-Online NHL betting is legal and already live in several states across the US including New Jersey, Pennsylvania, West Virginia, Indiana and Colorado.
+Online NHL betting is legal and already live in several states across the US including New Jersey, Pennsylvania, Nevada, West Virginia, Indiana, Illinois, Iowa, Tennessee and Colorado.
 See all your current sports betting options in those states here:

 Here’s a quick state-by-state look at the top apps that offer sports betting, including on the NHL.
 All of the betting apps are available for iOS (iPhone/iPad) and Android mobile devices.

 1. DraftKings Sportsbook: DraftKings Sportsbook launched as the first online and mobile sportsbook in New Jersey and continues to expand across every state that regulates sports betting.
 It offers excellent bettor-friendly software and competitive lines on all sports and games.
-New players can claim $25 in free bets+ up to $1,000 in bonuses.
-DraftKings Sportsbook is legal in: NJ, CO, PA, WV, IN, NH, IA
+New players can claim $25 in free bets +up to $1,000 in bonuses.
+Use DraftKings Sportsbook online in: NJ, CO, PA, WV, IN, IA, TN, NH and IL

 2. FanDuel Sportsbook: FanDuel Sportsbook grew quickly into NJ’s top-grossing online and mobile sportsbook.
 User-friendly Flutter/IGT software and competitive lines are the reason why.
-New players get a $500 risk-free bet upon sign-up.
-FanDuel Sportsbook is legal in: NJ, CO, PA, WV and IN
+New players get up to a $1,000 risk-free bet upon sign-up.
+Use FanDuel Sportsbook online in: NJ, CO, PA, WV, NV, IL, IA, TN and IN

 3. BetMGM Sportsbook: Just like the other two apps, BetMGM has harnessed its popularity in NJ to hit the ground running in other regulated states.
 The platform is slick and easy-to-use and all features and betting markets can be found on the iPhone and Android apps.
 Get up to $500 deposit bonus at BetMGM.
-BetMGM Sportsbook is legal in: NJ, CO, IN and WV
+BetMGM Sportsbook is legal in: NJ, CO, IN, TN, NV and WV

 Online sportsbooks offer a desktop version you can access either on your computer or smartphone, or fully downloadable apps for iOS and Android.
 While you can navigate the online sportsbooks on your phone as well, the app version is specifically tailored to work optimally for your iPhone or Android device.